Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Proposed Method

 To address the widely adopted classification and regression branch structure in visual trackers, we employ Dua-Loss to generate adversarial samples with cross-task attack capability during the adversarial training process.
 Therefore, by combining \cref{eq2} and \cref{eq3}, we can define the following min-max problem to describe the objective of our adversarial training in \cref{eq9}:

-Here, $\delta$ represents the perturbation added to the clean search region $x$ during the adversarial training process.
-The condition ${\left\|\delta \right\|}_{\infty }< \epsilon$ denotes the $l_\infty$-ball with center as the clean search region $x$ and radius as the perturbation budget $\epsilon$.
+Here, $\delta$ represents the perturbation added to the clean search region $x$.
+The condition ${\left\|\delta \right\|}_{2 }< \epsilon$ denotes the $l_2$-ball with center as the clean search region $x$ and radius as the perturbation budget $\epsilon$.
 The inner maximization problem involves finding the adversarial samples that lead to the worst-case prediction, while the outer minimization problem focuses on training network parameters that remain robust to adversarial samples.